 Frequently Asked Questions about the Vibration Meter

-What is the vibration meter?
+What is the Vibration Meter?

 The Vibration Meter is a wireless sensor designed to measure vibration levels and detect vibration-based events.
 It features a tri-axial accelerometer and can detect threshold breaches for vibration-based parameters such as LAW/PPV and frequency.

-How does Vibration Meter work?
+How does the Vibration Meter work?

 The Vibration Meter data sensor uses a 3-axis accelerometer to measure vibration changes.
 It transmits data via Worldsensing LoRa networks to a CMT Edge for local-access, single-network deployments.
 For multi-project, multi-network deployments, data can be transmitted via the internet from the gateway to CMT Cloud.
 Data can be sent to third party software from CMT using standard file transfer protocols: MQTT, REST API, FTP.